danielchiaradia/GyverLampCpp/README.md

 **PLEASE!** Do not forget to build or to download and extract data artifacts from releases page!
 It is not present in git repository!

-Then just upload built fs to module using `pio run --target uploadfs -e nodemcu`
+Then just upload built fs to module using `pio run --target uploadfs -e esp32dev`

 ## Configuration